Institute Structure

-The Centre for Laboratory Diagnostics (with premises at Ostrava University Hospital) integrates laboratory work from four disciplines: clinical biochemistry, clinical hematology, clinical pharmacology and laboratory nuclear medicine – all based at the same laboratory complex.
+The Centre for Laboratory Diagnostics (with premises at Ostrava University Hospital) (The ILM) integrates laboratory work from four (six) disciplines: clinical biochemistry, clinical hematology and transfuzeology, clinical microbiology, immunology and alergology, medical genetics and molecular and medical biology, clinical pharmacology and laboratory nuclear medicine – all based at the same laboratory complex.
+One Department is Theoretically and Information Based, it is Medical Biophysics and Medical Information.

-The Centre is accredited by the Czech Accreditation Institute in accordance with ČSN EN ISO 15189:2007 (accredited laboratory no. ML 8026) as a medical laboratory.
+The ILM is accredited by the Czech Accreditation Institute in accordance with ČSN EN ISO 15189:2007 (accredited laboratory no. ML 8026) as a medical laboratory.

 - diagnosis, treatment and preventive care